Oshawa Centre

 Oshawa Centre is a two-storey shopping mall located in the city of Oshawa, Ontario, Canada.
 Located at King Street and Stevenson Road, it is the largest mall in Durham Region and the largest in Ontario east of Toronto with over 230 retail stores and public services.
 Its Executive Office complex includes the Ministry of Health of Ontario.

-The Oshawa Centre is owned and managed by Ivanhoé Cambridge.
+The Oshawa Centre is owned and managed by Primaris REIT.
 One of Durham Region Transit's bus terminals is located outside of the mall's south-east entrance, from which there are regular bus services to Oshawa GO Station, Whitby GO Station, and the campuses of Durham College, among other destinations.

 History

 The shopping mall opened as a shopping plaza in 1956 and was enclosed in 1968.